infinum/wordpress-handbook/php_coding_standards.md

 ?>
 ```

 Try to avoid post meta queries if possible, that is, don't try to fetch posts by their post meta.
-Instead use [taxonomies](https://codex.wordpress.org/Taxonomies) to group posts.
+Instead use [taxonomies](https://codex.wordpress.org/Taxonomies) to group posts, taxonomy queries are fast and won't effect your performance.

 Fetching post meta if you know the post ID, or if you are in a post/page, on the other hand is fast and can be used anytime.